japila-books/spark-structured-streaming-internals/docs/StreamExecution.md

-# StreamExecution -- Base of Stream Execution Engines
+# StreamExecution &mdash; Stream Execution Engines

 `StreamExecution` is the <<contract, base>> of <<extensions, stream execution engines>> (aka _streaming query processing engines_) that can <<runActivatedStream, run>> a <<logicalPlan, structured query>> (on a <<queryExecutionThread, stream execution thread>>).